Sotaro-Ichii/kimuchi-site/README.md

-# Kimuchi
+# Musashi

-Kimuchi is a private, invite-only university course review community platform.
+Musashi is a private, invite-only university course review community platform.
 It helps students share and discover easy and high-quality courses, manage their GPA, and connect with trusted peers.
 This project is built with React, Vite, Firebase, and Tailwind CSS.

 ## Features